← Back to research

 How does Context Hub differ from MCP or skills frameworks?

 MCP provides tool execution capabilities.
 Skills frameworks provide behavioral instructions.
 Context Hub provides factual reference documentation — the API shapes, parameters, and examples that agents need to write correct code.
+As of June 2026 the registry itself is docs-only, with skills as content listed on the roadmap.
 They're complementary layers.

 Does Context Hub work with my coding agent?